Skip to Content

 Shoreditch

 Not far from the buzzing nightlife of East London, you’ll find Nightjar.
-With all the speakeasy feels, this low-lit subterranean bar that has earnt a solid reputation out east.
+With all the speakeasy feels, this low-lit subterranean bar has earnt a solid reputation out east.
 The vast (and very theatrical) cocktail menu is the perfect foil to the first-class live music menu on offer – there’s nowhere that does ragtime jazz with such aplomb.

 Book online now.